Increase your employability skills and get work experience while studying

 Accounting and Finance courses

-When you study an Accounting or Finance course with us, you'll get to work in our Accounting Clinic in your second year and final year.
+If you're studying an Accounting or Finance course, you'll get to work in our Accounting Clinic in your second year and final year.
 You'll give accounting advice to charities, social enterprises and community interest groups in Hampshire.
 You'll be supervised by a qualified accountant who specialises in charity audits.

 By working in the Accounting Clinic, you'll get accounting work experience in areas such as independent examinations and annual reviews of internal controls.
 You'll also visit organisations in their workplace and can give them finance training.

 The Business Consultancy Project is an optional module on our Business courses.
-You'll work as a consultant on client projects in teams of 4-5 students.
+If you're studying a business course, you'll work as a consultant on client projects in teams of 3-4 students.
 Your business clients could be small-to-medium sized organisations or departments in large private, public or third sector organisations.
 You'll liaise with your client, meet stakeholders and conduct surveys and interviews.

 This is a great way to develop skills such as teamwork, project management and consultancy, and to implement the knowledge you gain on your business degree.